 All incoming students will be considered for a limited number of scholarships from the Department based on academic qualifications.

 All students will qualify for the University Tuition Benefit Program which allows for 10 semesters of free tuition.

 Students are required by the Graduate School’s Tuition Benefit Program to apply for residency in the State of Utah as soon as they have completed 40 credit hours of coursework (5 semesters) at the University of Utah.

 You are required to complete the Residency Reclassification Application by the deadlines listed on Admission’s website.

 The Division of M&I does not require students to obtain individual fellowships.
-However, students are strongly encouraged to apply for support from extramural agencies to help establish themselves as future independent investigators.
+However, students are required to apply for support from extramural agencies as part of their training on the program, and to help establish themselves as future independent investigators.

 The Division of Microbiology & Immunology offers 3 NIH funded T32 training grants to support pre-and postdoctoral students:

 Immunology, Infectious Disease and Inflammation (3i) T32 Training Grant (3iTG)